Natalie Spooner: Playing career

-Ohio State
+Ohio State Buckeyes (2009-12)

+Spooner played college ice hockey for the Ohio State Buckeyes from 2009 to 2012.
 As a freshman, Spooner played in 30 games (she missed six games due to her commitments with Team Canada).
 Despite playing in only 30 games, Spooner scored 21 goals to lead the Buckeyes.
 She added nine assists for 30 points, which ranked third on the Buckeyes.
 Spooner set a Buckeye record by winning four WCHA Rookie of the Week awards.
 She has been one of the top goal-scorers in the WCHA during the 08-09 and 09-10 two seasons.
 Her 43 career goals rank sixth among the Buckeyes.
 Her 74 career points are 14th after 65 games played.
 Spooner was a First Team All-WCHA honoree during the 2009–10 season.